 Who is it suitable for?

-This course is aimed at those who work in health and social care teams, typically in sectors such as:
+This apprenticeship is aimed at those who work in health and social care teams, typically in sectors such as:

 - Senior care and support work

 - Hospital wards and secondary care

 - Develop key management skills that will facilitate change in the healthcare sector

 - Achieve a Level 5 Assistant Healthcare Practitioner Diploma